dollarcake/dollarcake_core/README.md

 [x] Global Only Owner for staking - min inital and time lock (only gets written in on staking)

-[] GSN network currently allows the relayer to make any tx for anyone
+[x] GSN network currently allows the relayer to make any tx for anyone

+[] GSN network positive tests

+[] GSN network negative tests

 [] XDAI bridge